 Holter monitor.
 For this test, you wear a small, portable, battery-powered ECG machine.
 Small patches (wired electrodes) are attached to the skin over your heart.
 The monitor to records heartbeats over a period of 24 to 48 hours during normal activities.
 At the end of the time period, you will return the monitor to the doctor's office so it can be read and evaluated.
 Some Holter monitors can be worn for up to 2 weeks.
 For this type, the patches that don't use wires.

 Tilt table test.
-Your doctor will connect you to an ECG and blood pressure monitor.
+Your provider will connect you to an ECG and blood pressure monitor.
 Your will be strapped to a table that tilts you from a lying to standing position.
-This test is used to determine if you are prone to sudden drops in blood pressure (orthostatic hypotension), or slow pulse rates with position changes.
+This test is used to determine if you are likely to have sudden drops in blood pressure (orthostatic hypotension) while standing, or slow pulse rates with position changes.
 You might need this test if you often have fainting spells..

 Electrophysiology study.
-For this test, insulated electric catheters are placed through the large vein in the upper leg and thread into the heart.
-It is used to test the heart's electrical system.
+For this test, insulated electric catheters are placed through the large vein in the upper leg and threaded into the heart.
+It's used to test the heart's electrical system.
 It helps your healthcare provider look at what might be causing abnormal heart rhythms.

-Cardiac catheterization (also called coronary angiogram).
+Cardiac catheterization (coronary angiogram).
 For this test, your doctor guides a small catheter (hollow tube) through the large artery in your upper leg, or sometimes your wrist or arm, into your heart.
-Dye is given through the catheter, and moving X-ray pictures are made as the dye travels through your heart.
-This comprehensive test shows: narrowing in the arteries, heart chamber size, how well your heart pumps, and how well the valves open and close, as well as a measurement of the pressures within the heart chambers and arteries.
+Dye is given through the catheter, and moving X-ray pictures are made as the dye travels through your heart arteries and heart chambers.
+This comprehensive test shows: narrowing in the arteries, heart chamber size, how well your heart pumps, and how well the valves open and close, as well as a measurement of the pressures within the heart chambers and arteries and veins.

-Magnetic resonance imaging (MRI) of the heart.
+MRI of the heart.
 This procedure uses a combination of large magnets, radiofrequencies, and a computer to make detailed images of organs and structures in your body.
-Your doctor may use MRI of the heart to evaluate the heart valves and major vessels, detect coronary artery disease, and the extent of damage it has caused.
+Your provider may order an MRI of the heart to look at the heart valves and major vessels.
+It can also detect coronary artery disease and how much damage it has caused.
 It can also assess heart problems that have been present since birth.
 It can find tumors and other problems.
 Your provider may order this test before other procedures such as angioplasty or stenting of the coronary arteries and heart or vascular surgery:

 Magnetic resonance angiography (MRA) of the heart.
-This is a specialized type of MRI procedure used to evaluate blood vessels in your heart.
+This is a special type of MRI procedure used to evaluate blood vessels in your heart.
 You are given contrast dye.
 This helps highlight blood flow.

 Cardiac CT scan.
-This imaging procedure uses an X-ray machine and a computer to create a 3-dimensional pictures of the heart.
+This imaging procedure uses an X-ray machine and a computer to create a 3-D pictures of the heart.
 Sometimes a dye is injected into a vein so that your heart arteries can be seen as well.
 It can also be used to find out how much calcium is in your heart arteries.
 Calcium is a marker for coronary artery disease.

 © 2019 Fremont Health